UkoeHB/bevy_cobweb_ui/src/loading/LOADING.md

 ### Import section

-An import section is a simple sequence of 'manifest key : import alias' pairs.
+An import section is a sequence of 'manifest key : import alias' pairs.

 For example: